-SORA’S SEASHELLS is the story of a girl who learns the meaning of her unique name and gains the courage to address school bullies, thanks to her grandmother.
-The wonderful publisher is Candlewick Press, and the illustrations are by Stella Lim and Ji-Hyuk Kim, both based in South Korea.
-The book is illustrated in watercolors to capture the seaside setting of the story.
-The images are luminous!
+SORA’S SEASHELLS is a recipient of the 2024 Ezra Jack Keats Award Honor.
+The story is about a girl who learns the meaning of her unique name and gains the courage to address school bullies, thanks to her grandmother.
+The wonderful publisher is Candlewick Press (a division of Walker Books), and the illustrations are by Stella Lim and Ji-Hyuk Kim, both based in South Korea.
+The book is illustrated in luminous watercolors to capture the seaside setting of the story.

 Watch the re-play of Helena’s chat with the Los Angeles Public Library about Sora’s Seashells (learn a big secret about Helena’s name + writing/publishing tips!):